sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

     <figcaption>Figure 1.
 The Product - Service relationship</figcaption>
 </figure>

-A service consumer doesn’t care about the costs and risks to operate the service.
+A service consumer doesn't care about the costs and risks to operate the service.
 But a service leverages products for its delivery.
 Managing the internal complexities to sustain these products AND how they affect the service level is where product management fits.
 Moving to digital means some of those products will be exposed to service consumer (e.g. a website).

 The words “Job Bank” can actually be understood to mean three separate things:

-- It’s a Program
+- It's a Program
-- It’s a free Service to job seekers and employers, ultimately measured using the Program’s [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d)
+- It's a free Service to job seekers and employers, ultimately measured using the Program's [Performance Information Profile (PIP)](https://dialogue/grp/WG6278300/Program Inventory/Forms/AllItems.aspx?RootFolder=/grp/WG6278300/Program%20Inventory/Job%20Bank&FolderCTID=0x012000B9ED43B8F503194E9CF21B1ED35BB73E&View=%7b12E60D67-CC97-44CE-BBCA-B6E4EE0365E5%7d)
-- And it’s a [family of products](https://014gc.sharepoint.com/sites/JobBankProductManagement/SitePages/products.aspx), most notably ten of them making up its website exposed and consumed by clients as part of Job Bank’s service delivery (See [Appendix A](#appendix-a---business-view-of-job-banks-family-of-products) and [Appendix B](#appenix-b---it-view-of-job-banks-family-of-products-of-products)).
+- And it's a [family of products](https://014gc.sharepoint.com/sites/JobBankProductManagement/SitePages/products.aspx), most notably ten of them making up its website exposed and consumed by clients as part of Job Bank's service delivery (See [Appendix A](#appendix-a---business-view-of-job-banks-family-of-products) and [Appendix B](#appenix-b---it-view-of-job-banks-family-of-products-of-products)).

 Interactions with the website has a direct impact on the Service performance AND gives rapid insights for improvements as interactions with software generates large amount of data.
 This is the new opportunity that Digital brings: the ability to quickly act on those insights, using evidence-based decision making.
 All with the objective to improve the results that Programs are being evaluated against via the [TB Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300).
-For example, Job Bank’s results being displayed [in GC’s InfoBase](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#infographic/program/HRSD-BGO05/results).
+For example, Job Bank's results being displayed [in GC's InfoBase](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#infographic/program/HRSD-BGO05/results).

 In the traditional Program-Corporate relationship, IT gets funding to “keep the lights on” and projects are used when Programs want to engage IT staff to make software changes.
 This can create unnecessary lag for much needed small improvements.